LionSR/TeXRA/README.md

 ## Installation

 To install the python backedn of CoAuthor, download the latest release and run

 ```bash
 pip install -e .
 ```

 Set `.env` to use the OpenAI and Anthropic API keys.

+To ease the installation and usage of the front end + backend, we recommend using a git client such as tower or github desktop to track the diffs, and working on your papers/lecture notes in a git-tracked folder.

+We also recommend installing locally a tex live distribution with latexdiff, latexindent, latexdiff-vs installed.

 ## Backend Changelog